RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

-If you ever wrote a program bigger than a few lines of code you probably know that the bigger the program gets - the harder it's to make sure it does exactly what you meant due to how different parts can interact with each other.
+If you ever wrote a program bigger than a few lines of code you probably know that the bigger the program gets - the harder it's to make sure it does exactly what you meant due to how different parts can interact.
 Over time programmers and computer scientists discovered multiple ways to manage this complexity.
-Programming went from physically wiring the instructions to writing them as mnemonic instructions, to abstractions with variables, labels, functions, and so on.
+Programming went from physically wiring the instructions to writing them as mnemonics with assembly language, to abstractions with variables, labels, functions, and so on.

 [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming?useskin=vector)